AB1908/CS-Books/Curriculum.md

 [10] - Used as the reference for

 - [Discrete Mathematics at Oxford](https://www.cs.ox.ac.uk/teaching/courses/2017-2018/discretemaths/) along with other recommendations like [4]

-[11] - Used as the reference for

-- [CS2102 at UoV](https://uvacs2102.github.io/) and has generously been made [available online](https://uvacs2102.github.io/docs/mcs.pdf) under the Creative Commons License
-- [CS1010 at IITH](https://www.iith.ac.in/~aravind/cs1010.html) although it uses [slightly older notes](https://www.iith.ac.in/~aravind/Files-DM/LLM-MFCS-2012.pdf) instead with an additional guide on [**How to write Mathematics**](http://erickson.sites.truman.edu/files/2012/04/guide1.pdf) by Martin Erickson
-- [CS 30 at Dartmouth](https://www.cs.dartmouth.edu/~ac/Teach/CS30-Winter18/) with [1] recommended for additional reading

 [12] - Used as the reference for